Medical Reviewer

 Withdrawal from Xanax, particularly after prolonged use, can elicit a range of challenging symptoms, including:[4]

-• Rebound anxiety and insomnia: Discontinuation of Xanax may result in a resurgence of anxiety and difficulty sleeping, as the medication’s absence can lead to rebound anxiety and disrupted sleep patterns.
+• Rebound anxiety and insomnia: Discontinuation of Xanax may result in a resurgence of anxiety and difficulty sleeping, known as rebound anxiety and insomnia.

 • Irritability and agitation: Individuals undergoing Xanax withdrawal may experience heightened irritability, restlessness, and emotional volatility as their body adjusts to the absence of the medication.